Seixas/ABAP_training/README.md

 'SAPBC_DATA_GENERATOR' is the program provided by SAP to fill these tables in your system, which can also be accessed through the standard transaction 'BC_DATA_GEN'.

+### ranges
+for autoincrement some Z ids and etc. use NUMBER_GET_NEXT fm and passrange object and respective NR_RANGE_NR, the object is created at SNRO, pass the domain of the wanted field and than goto->intervals(f7).

 ### ABAP on Eclipse
 https://tools.hana.ondemand.com/#abap > new project > choose ABAP > here we enter connection details of server